siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

  ### Overview

- The Continuous Clearing Tool has 3 dll &#39;s, Execute them in the following order to achieve the complete License clearing process.
+ The Continuous Clearing Tool has 3 dlls, Execute them in the following order to achieve the complete License clearing process.

    > **1. Package Identifier**